thrasher-corp/gocryptotrader/docs/CODING_GUIDELINES.md

 - Default to `uint64` for exchange API parameters and structs for integers where appropriate.
   - Avoid `int` (size varies by architecture) or `int64` (allows negatives where they don't make sense).
   - Aligns well with `strconv.FormatUint`.
+- Use a dedicated currency pair constructor when one exists (for example, `currency.NewBTCUSD()` or `currency.NewBTCUSDT()`) instead of constructing the same pair with `currency.NewPair`.
+Use `currency.NewPair` when no dedicated constructor exists or the currencies are selected at runtime.

 ### TestMain usage